Lines now open

 Enrol on Our Teacher Assistant Course Today!

 So, now that the myths have been dispelled, are you ready to study your Teaching Assistant qualifications?
 You can sign up to our Level 3 Teaching Assistant course now by calling one of our Course Specialists on 01202 006 464.
-Alternatively, reach us online or click below to discover our courses.
+Alternatively, reach us online or download our FREE Teaching and Education Faculty Brochure below for more information.

 Online Teaching Assistant Courses learndirect